 Keep in mind that regardless of the gutter cleaner, you’ll probably still need a ladder at some point.
 It’s entirely possible for a branch or large obstruction to lodge itself in a gutter, so it’s not always feasible to clean them from the ground.

 Ease of Use

-Before you choose a gutter-cleaning product, you might do well to acknowledge that they’re not all easy to work with.
+Before choosing a gutter-cleaning product, understand that these products may not all be easy to work with.
 Using any type of wand, be it for a pressure washer or a leaf blower, does require a bit of skill and dexterity.